Multi Criteria Overlay Analysis (QGIS3)¶

 Notă

 In this example, we are giving equal weight to both road and water proximity.
 In real-life scenario, you may have multiple criteria with different importance.
 You can simulate that by multiplying the rasters with appropriate weights in the above expression.
-For example, if proximity to roads is twice as importance as proximity away from water, you can multiply the roads_reclass
+For example, if proximity to roads is twice as importance as proximity away from water, instead of (("roads_reclass@1" + "water_reclass@1")/2), you can use the expression ((2*"roads_reclass@1" + "water_reclass@1")/3).

 Once the processing finishes, the resulting raster